a-chacon/a-chacon/README.md

 I am Andrés from the Planet Earth.
 I like to learn new things every time, mostly programming with Ruby.
 - 🌱 I’m currently learning Rust
+- 👯 I’m looking to collaborate on opensource projects.

 <!--
 **a-chacon/a-chacon** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.